linuxlawson/mintain/README.md

   * Timer

-   Update: Commented out (removed) 'trash-empty' command as it only work with 'trash-cli' installed.
+   Update: Removed 'trash-empty' command as it only work with 'trash-cli' installed.